wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     (2) Without limiting the generality of subsection (1)(b), a dog shall, for the purposes of this Act, be deemed not to be under proper control if it is found at large in a national park.

     Section 56I: inserted, on 2 May 1996, by section 3 of the National Parks Amendment Act (No 2) 1996 (1996 No 15).

+    Section 56I(1): amended, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 56J Power of ranger to request information

 *   (1) Any ranger may, for the purposes of dog control in any national park request any person who is in that national park and who appears to be in charge of any dog to state his or her own name, address, and date of birth, and, where that person claims not to be the owner of the dog, to state the name and address of the owner of the dog.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,500 who, without reasonable excuse, fails or refuses to comply with any lawful request under subsection (1), or wilfully states a false name or address or date of birth in response to such a request.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,500 who, without reasonable excuse, fails or refuses to comply with any lawful request under subsection (1), or wilfully states a false name or address or date of birth in response to such a request.

     (3) Any ranger who is a constable and who---